History of cotton: Pre–Civil War

-Cultivation of cotton using enslaved Africans and their descendants brought huge profits to the owners of large plantations, making them some of the wealthiest men in the U.S. prior to the Civil War.
-In the non-slave-owning states, farms rarely grew larger than what could be cultivated by one family due to scarcity of farm workers.
-In the slave states, owners of farms could buy many people and thus cultivate large areas of land.
+Cultivation of cotton using enslaved Africans and their descendants brought huge profits to the owners of large plantations, making them some of the wealthiest men in the country prior to the Civil War.
+In the "free" states, farms rarely grew larger than what could be cultivated by one family due to a scarcity of farm workers.
+In the slave states, owners of farms could buy slave laborers and thus cultivate large areas of land.
 By the 1850s, slaves made up 50% of the population of the main cotton states: Georgia, Alabama, Mississippi, and Louisiana.
-An unpaid labor force was the most important asset in cotton cultivation, and their sale brought profits to slaveowners outside of cotton-cultivating areas.
+An unpaid labor force was thought to be the most important asset in cotton cultivation, and even outside of cotton-cultivating areas slaveowners were able to profit by selling their enslaved laborers further south and west to meet the labor demands of the core cotton-producers.
 Thus, the cotton industry contributed significantly to the Southern upper class's support of slavery.
 Although the Southern small-farm owners did not grow cotton due to its lack of short-term profitability, they were still supportive of the system in the hopes of one day owning slaves.